Analysis of the hidden-charm-hidden-strange tetraquark mass spectrum via the QCD sum rules: Numerical results and discussions

 \section{Numerical results and discussions}

-The $\overline{MS}$ quark masses and the vacuum condensates depend on the energy scale $\mu$, accordingly, the QCD spectral densities $\rho(s,\mu)$ and thresholds $4m_c^2(\mu)$ depend on the energy scale $\mu$, we cannot obtain energy scale independent QCD sum rules, and have to choose the suitable energy scales to extract the tetraquark masses.
-We write down the energy-scale dependence of the input parameters,
+It is well known that the $\overline{MS}$ quark masses and the vacuum condensates depend on the energy scale $\mu$, accordingly, the QCD spectral densities $\rho(s,\mu)$, the thresholds $4m_c^2(\mu)$, and the integral intervals between the thresholds $4m_c^2(\mu)$ and continuum thresholds $s_0$, are all dependent on the energy scale $\mu$.
+In numerical calculations, we observe that the predictions are sensitive to the energy scale, small variations of the energy scale can lead to rather different results, and weaken the reliability of the predictions.
+In a short summary, we cannot obtain energy scale independent QCD sum rules, and have to choose the suitable or pertinent energy scales to extract robust tetraquark masses and pole residues.